Princeton-CDH/ppa-nlp-archive/src/corppa/poetry_detection/evaluation/README.md

 ## Page-level Span Evaluation Method
 We compare the poetry span annotations produced at the page level calculating page-level precision and recall scores.
-Our approach builds off existing methods for evaluation span annotations, but makes design choices suitable to our task.
+Our approach builds off existing methods for evaluation span annotations but makes design choices suitable to our task.

 ### Assumptions
 **Spans.** In this setting a span to have the following three components: